kas-kad/AKSlidecks/README.md

 AKSlidecks
 ==========

-AKSLidecks class implements a view controller that manages the "flat" navigation of hierarchical content.
+AKSlidecks class implements a view controller that manages the "flat" navigation of hierarchical content.
 It has a very simple interface similar to UINavigationController and supports swipe gestures to navigate back to the root of navigation stack.

 ###Presenting master-detail view controllers: